Varaz Grigor: Reign

 He rose to prominence during Byzantine–Sasanian War of 602–628, gaining the trust of Byzantine emperor Heraclius and being crowned king of Caucasian Albania in 628, following Sassanid marzban Gayšak's departure from Partav.
-However, he didn't have full control over lands of Caucasian Albania situation in north of Kura as it was ruled by Göktürk prince Böri Shad.
+However, he didn't have full control over lands of Caucasian Albania, for example, Albanian lands in north of Kura was ruled by Göktürk prince Böri Shad.
 A mediation by Viro didn't help.
 He sent his second son Javanshir to Rostam Farrokhzad, who would take him to Ctesiphon before Yazdegerd III and fight at the Battle of al-Qadisiyyah in 636.

 After 638

 According to Toumanoff, he was deposed by Yazdegerd III while he was alive and replaced by his son in 638.
-According to Kaghankatvatsi, Grigor lived well after 638 and met with Javanshir in his old age; he also mentions Javanshir as spahbed, (general in Pahlavi) that is being military leader.
+According to Kaghankatvatsi, Grigor lived well after 638 and met with Javanshir in his old age; he also mentions Javanshir as spahbed that is being military leader.
 Thus, he may have co-reigned or restricted to be figurehead during reign of his son.
 He resided in Partav during his final years and was captured by Sassanid army in 639 alongside his other sons.
 This prompted Javanshir to ally with Adarnase I of Iberia and Aruičans, a princely family of Syunik.
 However, Javanshir managed to free them later.
 Varaz Grigor, following Theodore Rshtuni, submitted to Muawiyah in 651, however Javanshir preferred an alliance with Constans II and joined forces with Mousegh IV Mamikonien instead, in 654.
 Varaz Grigor disappears from the sources after this, only to be mentioned in Chapter 25 of Book Two in The History of the Country of Albania, as a part of Javanshir's prayer in 663-664.